 f.
 Sharp pain in the lower abdomen.

-.
-The sure ways to keep from getting gonorrhea is not to have sex.
+- The sure ways to keep from getting gonorrhoea is not to have sex.

-Gifas mixture and Gifas P capsules is for the treatment of gonorrhea.
+Gifas mixture and Gifas P capsules are for the treatment of gonorrhoea.

 What is Syphilis?